We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Bacterial vaginosis is common in people with a vagina.
-Although it can clear up on its own, getting treatment can lower your risk of complications and health risks.
+Although it can clear up on its own, getting treatment can lower your chance of complications and health risks.

 A healthy vagina naturally contains both “good” and “bad” bacteria.
 But if there’s an overgrowth of bad bacteria, an infection called bacterial vaginosis (BV) can occur.

-Your treatment regimen will usually begin with antibiotic bacterial vaginosis medication that your doctor will prescribe.
+A doctor will usually begin a BV treatment regimen by prescribing antibiotic bacterial vaginosis medication.
 People who cannot use antibiotics sometimes try bacterial vaginosis home remedies, such as over-the-counter BV treatments like:

 • probiotics